fgmacedo/python-statemachine/docs/actions.md

-python-statemachine implements a custom dispatch mechanism on all those available Actions and Guards, this means that you can declare an arbitrary number of `*args` and `**kwargs`, and the library will match your method signature of what's expect to receive with the provided arguments.
+python-statemachine implements a custom dispatch mechanism on all those available Actions and Guards, this means that you can declare an arbitrary number of `*args` and `**kwargs`, and the library will match your method signature of what's expected to receive with the provided arguments.

 This means that if on your `on_enter_<state.id>()` or `on_execute_<event>()` method, you need to know the `source` ({ref}`state`), or the `event` ({ref}`event`), or access a keyword